Jake Gyllenhaal: 2001–2004: Donnie Darko to the London stage

-Following Bubble Boy, Gyllenhaal starred opposite Dustin Hoffman, Susan Sarandon and Ellen Pompeo in Moonlight Mile (2002), as a young man coping with the death of his fiancée and the grief of her parents.
-The story, which received mixed reviews, is loosely based on writer-director Brad Silberling's personal experiences following the murder of his girlfriend, Rebecca Schaeffer.
-In his theatrical debut, Gyllenhaal starred on the London stage in Kenneth Lonergan's revival of This Is Our Youth at the Garrick Theatre in 2002.
-Gyllenhaal said, "Every actor I look up to has done theatre work, so I knew I had to give it a try."
-The play ran for eight weeks in London's West End; Gyllenhaal received favorable reviews and an Evening Standard Theatre Award in the Outstanding Newcomer category.
+Following Bubble Boy, Gyllenhaal starred with Dustin Hoffman, Susan Sarandon and Ellen Pompeo in Moonlight Mile (2002) as a young man coping with the death of his fiancée.
+The film, which received mixed reviews, was loosely based on writer-director Brad Silberling's personal experiences following the murder of his girlfriend, Rebecca Schaeffer.
+In his theatrical debut, Gyllenhaal starred on the London stage in Kenneth Lonergan's 2002 West End revival of This Is Our Youth at the Garrick Theatre.
+He had decided to try stage acting because every actor he looked up to had done theater work.
+The play ran for eight weeks, with Gyllenhaal winning the Standard Theatre Award for Outstanding Newcomer.

-Gyllenhaal was almost cast as Spider-Man for 2004's Spider-Man 2, due to director Sam Raimi's concerns about original Spider-Man star Tobey Maguire's health.
-Maguire recovered, however, and the sequel was shot without Gyllenhaal.
-The actors later starred together in Brothers (2009), and resemble each other enough that Gyllenhaal has jokingly complained about cab drivers often calling him "Spider-Man".
-In 2003, he also auditioned for the role of Batman in the superhero film Batman Begins and came close being offered the part, but it was given to Christian Bale.
-Gyllenhaal subsequently appeared in the science fiction blockbuster The Day After Tomorrow in 2004, co-starring Dennis Quaid as his father.
+Gyllenhaal was almost cast as Spider-Man for the sequel film Spider-Man 2 (2004), due to director Sam Raimi's concerns about the health of Tobey Maguire, who had played the character in Spider-Man (2002).
+Maguire recovered, however, and starred in the film.
+Gyllenhaal and Maguire later co-starred in Brothers (2009), and resemble each other enough that Gyllenhaal has jokingly complained about taxi drivers calling him "Spider-Man".
+In 2003, Gyllenhaal auditioned for the role of Batman in the superhero film Batman Begins, and was almost offered the part, but it went to Christian Bale.
+Gyllenhaal subsequently appeared in the science fiction film The Day After Tomorrow (2004), with Dennis Quaid portraying his character's father.